JujarP/Plot-2D-Results/README.md

 ################GRAPHING OPTIONS##################
 ##################################################
 ```
+## Example Files

+Included are example results files:
+* Sample_Results_File_SOL_xy_.0000.plt
+* ...
+* Sample_Results_File_SOL_xy_SOL_xy_12.0000.plt

+The file names are time stamped (as is commonly the case when writing transient results files).
+The Python script reads the time stamp and uses it as the output for the saved image files.
+Example output files are therefore:
+* 0.png
+* ...
+* 15.png

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.